Space (English band): Biography

-Tommy Scott and Jamie Murphy first met when Murphy was hired as a roadie for Scott's then band The Australians.
-After The Australians split in 1992, the pair started a new band called The Substitutes (after the song by The Who), with Murphy playing guitar and Scott filling the role of bassist.
-Murphy would rename the band Space after the working title for the song "My Own Dream" by The Real People, and they performed their first gig under the name on 15 May 1992 at The Picket in Liverpool.
+Tommy Scott and Jamie Murphy first met when Murphy, then the age of 15, was hired as a roadie for Scott's then band The Australians.
+After The Australians split in 1992 prior to an important gig, the pair quickly assembled a new band called The Substitutes (after the song by The Who), with Murphy playing guitar and Scott filling the role of bassist.
+Murphy would rename the band Space after the working title for the song "My Own Dream" by The Real People, and performed their first gig under the name on 15 May 1992 at The Picket in Liverpool.
 Jamie Island was briefly the band's drummer before being replaced by Andy Parle, and on 5 July 1993 they released a 12-inch single entitled "If Its Real".

 In 1994, Franny Griffiths, who had previously played with Scott in Hello Sunset and The Australians, was brought in to join them on keyboards and electronics, and would eventually establish their distinct style.
 On 15 January 1995, the band secured a recording contract with Gut Records, who released their first single, "Money", in November that year.
 The single "Neighbourhood"' followed in March 1996, but it was not until the release of their next single, "Female of the Species", that they achieved top 40 success.
-This song was also the theme song to the UK television series Cold Feet.
+This song was also the theme song to the UK programme Cold Feet.

 Their debut album Spiders, released in September 1996, enjoyed success and went platinum in the UK.
 "Female of the Species" also gained moderate airplay on college radio and MTV in the United States, and was widely seen and heard in Australia on the nationally broadcast ABC-TV music video show rage and on the ABC national rock station Triple-J. The line-up increased with the addition of bassist/multi-instrumentalist Yorkie – who started working with the band years before their success with Spiders – in late 1996, so that Scott could concentrate more on vocals and guitar.

-A tour of the US followed in mid-1997, which was less successful than many had hoped, with stories of homesickness and, in Murphy's, case a severe nervous breakdown, as well as Scott losing his voice for two months.
-The death of Yorkie's mother Gladys Palmer, a local Liverpool singer, devastated the band, and Parle left the group straight after the band completed work on their second album.
-Caffrey was quickly chosen to take over from Parle.
+A tour of the US followed in mid-1997, during which bandmembers suffered from homesickness, Murphy experienced a nervous breakdown, and Scott lost his voice for two months.
+The death of Palmer's mother devastated the band, and Parle left the group straight after the second album was complete.
+He was replaced by Leon Caffrey.